A legendary polar crossing in the footsteps of the giant Roald Amundsen

 Meals are provided in hotels or restaurants, both on departure from Cambridge Bay and on arrival at Gjoa Haven, for a maximum of 4 days.

 During the expedition, meals are prepared in advance in the form of rations containing soups and freeze-dried meals for breakfast and dinner.
-Expedition supplies (energy bars, dried meat, dried fruit, chocolate, etc.) are provided during the progression.
+Snacks (energy bars, dried meat, dried fruit, chocolate, etc.) are provided during the progression.
 They give us all the calories we need for the expedition, with the emphasis on balance, weight and ease of preparation.

 Transfers / Transport